garyfleming/solitude-jekyll/_posts/2017-12-31-film-fight-2017-december.md

 Finally, **El Camino Christmas** is a low-budget Christmas film, suffering from a so-so script.
 It's not TV movie bad, but it's not great.
 The most notable thing in it is Tim Allen who, despite having little to work with, delivers a far better performance than was needed.
 Lightweight, throw-away, okay.
 (See [my El Camino Christmas Twitter review](https://twitter.com/garyfleming/status/944998966030229505))

-The winner for December is **The Disaster**.
+The winner for December is **The Disaster Artist**.
 It's not exceptional, but does tell a weird and interesting story.